 3. Shopping is mostly one-size-fits-all

-If you plan on going on a shopping spree when moving to Korea, be aware that most of the cheaper station shops you will not only be unable to try on the clothes, you will also most likely only see them in very small sizes.
-Of course you also have bigger Western stores with more sizes, but they really are hard to come by.
+If you plan on going on a shopping spree when moving to Korea, be aware that in most of the cheaper station shops you will not only be unable to try on the clothes, you will also most likely only see them in very small sizes.
+Of course, you also have bigger Western stores with more sizes, but they really are hard to come by.
 So, if you’re a bigger size (42 or L and up), be prepared to especially struggle with jeans.
 Shoes above the size 39 are also harder to find, so it might be worth bringing a few favorites with you before moving to Korea.

 4. People will stare at you